Peugeot 308 hatchback - MPG, running costs & CO2

 There’s bound to be a Peugeot 308 that suits your needs because there are petrol, diesel and hybrid options.
+A fully electric Peugeot e-308 is also in the pipeline.
 In general, we would recommend a petrol model to those who do a mix of motorway journeys and shorter trips around town.

 Diesels work best for those doing a lot of long-distance drives, while plug-in hybrids are great for those with a short commute that can be done on electric power alone.
-They’re also best for company-car drivers because of the low CO2 emissions figures.
+They’re also a good option for company-car drivers because of the low CO2 emissions figures.

 Peugeot 308 MPG & CO2